Welcome to Peacock’s Performing Arts Center, we are glad you are here!

 Dance Instructor & Musical Theatre

 Miss Katie found her passion for dance and the performing arts at the young age of three.
 She graduated from Stephens College with a Bachelor of Fine Arts in Dance with a minor in Music.
 At Stephens she was the President of Dance Collaborations, an organization through the dance department meant to promote the art and love of dance throughout campus.
 Katie had the opportunity to dance original works from 42nd Street, A Chorus Line, Bob Fosse’s Dancin, Coppelia and West Side Story.
 Miss Katie was a member of The Moving Company, a modern based dance company out of Omaha, Nebraska.
-She has spent the past 7 years teaching recreational dance, competitive dance and
+She has spent the past 13 years teaching recreational dance, competitive dance and musical theatre.

-Michaela Heide
+Michaela Tigon

 Dance Instructor